A person is like a dish. It’s made up of various

 Every person is judged and further named after his/her

-majority trait.
+major trait.
 For example, angry, greedy, kind, lovely, grudgeful,

-optimistic, pessimistic etc. This does not mean an angry person is always angry
+optimistic, pessimistic, etc. This does not mean an angry person is always angry

-with everything and cannot be lovable or kind; or a lovely person always
+with everything and cannot be lovable or kind, or a lovely person always

-possesses all the traits (makes a person look similar) but with differentiating
+possesses all the traits (makes a person look similar), but with differentiating

 Sometimes kids show some different traits that nobody in